biddy1618/askchatbot/responseselectors/data/nlu/nlu-askextensiondata-tomato.md

 ## intent: askextension_tomato/107982_Colorado
 - Black Heirloom tomatoes.
 How do I know when a black heirloom tomato is ripe?
 Does it turn red?
 The plant was a gift with no information.
 The fruit is large and looks good but doesn't seem to ripen.

-## intent: askextension_tomato/108182_Delaware
-- Tomato problems.
-My tomatoes have brown and sunken splotches on them.
-Can you tell me what the problem is

 ## intent: askextension_tomato/108314_Michigan
 - Brown bottom on tomatoes.
 All.
 Of our flower pot tomatoes have large brow spot on the bottom.
 They are not setting on the ground and it affects all of the tomatoes.
 We changed the soil this year but it did not make a difference.
 I have enclosed pictures thank you for your hel